adielBm/math-archive/drafts/Assembler Project.md

 The symbol table now contains all the necessary values for completing the encoding (except for values of external symbols).

 In the second pass, the assembler encodes using the symbol table all the words in the instruction array that were not encoded in the first pass.
 These are words that need to contain addresses of labels (the ARE field in these words will be `10` or `01`).

-### Object File Format

-### Entries File Format

-### Externals File Format
+### Output Files Format

-# Summary & General Instructions

-- The length of the program, given as input to the assembler, is not known in advance, and therefore, the length of the translated program is not supposed to be predetermined.
-However, to facilitate the implementation of the assembler, a maximum size can be assumed.
-Therefore, it is possible to use arrays to store only the machine code image.
-Any other data structure (such as the symbol table and macro table) should be implemented efficiently and economically (for example, using a linked list and dynamic memory allocation).
-- The names of the output files should match the input file name, except for the extensions.
+> The names of the output files should match the input file name, except for the extensions.
 For example, if the input file is `prog.as`, then the output files created will be: `prog.ob`, `prog.ext`, `prog.ent`.

+##### Object File Format

+##### Entries File Format

+##### Externals File Format

+# General Guidelines

 - The assembler's execution mode should be as required by the specification, without any changes.
 In particular, the user interface will be solely through the command line.
 Specifically, the names of the source files will be passed to the assembler as arguments on the command line.
 Interactive input menus, graphical windows, etc., should not be added.
-- It is important to modularize the implementation of the assembler into several modules (C language files) according to tasks.
+- **Modularity**: It is important to modularize the implementation of the assembler into several modules (C language files) according to tasks.
 Different tasks should not be concentrated in a single module.
+Recommended modules include:
+	- first pass,
+	- second pass,
-Recommended modules include: first pass, second pass, helper functions (such as translation to binary, syntax analysis of a line), symbol table, memory map, constant tables (operation codes, legal addressing modes for each operation, etc.).
+	- helper functions (such as translation to binary, syntax analysis of a line),
+	- symbol table,
+	- memory map,
+	- constant tables (operation codes, legal addressing modes for each operation, etc.).
 - Care should be taken to document the implementation thoroughly and clearly, using detailed comments in the code.
 - It should be possible to have extra spaces in the assembly language input file.
 For example, if an instruction line has two operands separated by a comma, spaces and tabs are allowed before and after the comma, as well as before and after the operation name.
 Empty lines are also allowed.
 The assembler will ignore unnecessary spaces (i.e., skip over them).
-- The input (assembly code) may contain syntax errors.
+- **Errors**: The input (assembly code) may contain syntax errors.
 The assembler should detect and report all incorrect lines in the input.
 Processing of the input file should not stop after the first error is detected.
 Detailed messages should be printed to the screen whenever possible, so that it will be possible to understand what and where each error is.
 Of course, if the input file contains errors, there is no point in generating the output files (`ob`, `ext`, `ent`) for it.

 ____

 # Strurctures used in the assembler

+-  Any other data structure (such as the symbol table and macro table) should be implemented efficiently (for example, using a linked list and dynamic memory allocation).

 ### Label Table